 - Avast SecureLine VPN does not officially state the exact amount of VPN servers.
 However, they do have worldwide coverage.
 They cover a total of 34 countries.

 - NordVPN is a superior VPN server provider in this area.
-They cover a wider extension with 59 countries (as of January 2021, a total of 5,494 servers).
+They cover a wider extension with 60 countries (a total of 5616 servers).

 - Avast SecureLine VPN has a good reputation for unblocking streaming services, but they still have a small VPN network compared to NordVPN.